Hospitality with heart is a beautiful thing.

-hos·pi·tal·i·ty: the online dictionary states, the friendly and generous reception and entertainment of guests, visitors, or strangers
+When hospitality is led by the heart, you are free to bless whoever enters into your home without excuses.
+Hos·pi·tal·i·ty: the online dictionary states, the friendly and generous reception and entertainment of guests, visitors, or strangers.

 When you think of hospitality, who comes to mind?
 I immediately think of my mom.
 She has always been so generous with her home and her amazing dishes.
 She still brings us Korean food almost every week and even to my girlfriends!
 God has gifted her with a true heart of hospitality as she pours so much love into making and sharing her delicious dishes.